aabiddanda/aabiddanda.github.io/index.md

 I am a computational scientist at [54gene](https://54gene.com/) working in the Genomics and Data Science group.

 My research interests span theoretical and applied population genetics, particularly in humans and their applications to understanding complex disease.
-Prior to my current position, I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/), and was a postdoctoral researcher in statistics at Oxford advised by [Pier Palamara](https://palamaralab.github.io). *All of the information on this site represents my own views and not those of my employer.*
+I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/), and was a postdoctoral researcher in statistics at Oxford advised by [Pier Palamara](https://palamaralab.github.io).

+*All of the information on this site represents my own views and not those of my employer.*

 ## Contact